Questions? Email firstname.lastname@example.org.

 - Unable to demonstrate step turn, snow plow, and/or diagonal stride

-- Unable to ski 2 miles on varied terrain without falling numerous times
+- Unable to ski 2 miles on easy varied terrain without falling numerous times

 - Able to demonstrate, but not yet mastered step turn, snow plow, and diagonal stride

-- Able to ski 3 miles on varied terrain without falling numerous times
+- Able to ski 2 miles on easy varied terrain without falling numerous times.

-- Able to comfortably ski at least 4 miles on varied terrain
+- Able to comfortably ski at least 3 miles on varied easy terrain without falling

 - Desire to go on ski tours longer than 5 miles

 For those who want to develop the skills and confidence to get off the beaten path.
 This class will emphasize winter backcountry navigation and negotiating difficult terrain with safety and comfort.
-Intermediate cross-country skills and intermediate navigation (map/compass) are required.
+Intermediate to advanced cross-country skills are required.
+Intermediate navigation (map/compass) is recommended.

 Low—Nordic Ski School requires a minimal time commitment on weekends.